handong32/handong32.github.io/guides/linux_appliance.md

 Set permissions: `chmod 755 $LFS/init`.
 Next, `cd $LFS` to be inside the `$LFS` directory and compress the initramfs into a cpio format by running `find . | cpio -o -H newc > ../myinitfs.cpio`

+## Building a basic Linux kernel
+First, you should make sure you have the necessary packages installed to build a Linux kernel from source.
+You could potentially take the existing image at `/boot/vmlinuz-*` and just try booting that and it will mostly work, though, building from source enables greater control over its configuration setup.

 ## Booting the appliance
 On your testing machine, we will be adding a custom menu option to GRUB to select the Linux appliance as a bootable option.
 External resources can be found for [Ubuntu](https://help.ubuntu.com/community/Grub2/CustomMenus) and [Fedora](https://docs.fedoraproject.org/en-US/Fedora/24/html/System_Administrators_Guide/sec-Using_only_a_Custom_Menu.html).
 In both cases, we modify the file at `/etc/grub.d/40_custom` and add a `menuentry` option for the specific Linux image and initrd.
 The example below shows the Linux bzImage that we built above along with the `myinitfs.cpio` that we created above.